 July 21, 2020 • read

-Everything you need to know about anxiety disorders — types, symptoms, causes, and treatment
+Anxiety disorders — types, symptoms, causes, and treatment

 If you’re the anxious type, you know that anxiety can transform a small hill into what seems like a mountain.
 Stress at work, stress from school, emotional trauma and financial stress are all difficult situations that can cause your anxiety to spike.
 But what is anxiety?
 Can it be managed?